june-lawn-diary

 Top Dressing

-Top dressing is an advanced lawn care procedure to reduce thatch and smooth the lawn surface.
-If you are not a lawn 'nut' then I suggest you don't need to bother!
+Top dressing is an advanced lawn care procedure that reduces thatch and smoothens the lawn’s surface.
+If you are not a lawn ‘nut’, then I suggest you don’t need to bother!

-If you are, then you should have your first dressing done and may be considering a second around now.
-Not a problem if there is plenty of moisture and growth is good.
-Application rates and frequency will vary depending on your goals and type of lawn so please read our top dressing advice.
+If you are, you should have your first dressing done and may consider a second around now.
+It’s not a problem if there is plenty of moisture and growth is good.
+Application rates and frequency will vary depending on your goals and type of lawn, so please read our top dressing advice.

 The New Lawn

-With potentially dryer months just round the corner put this off until autumn unless you can water the area daily.
+With potentially dryer months just around the corner, put this off until autumn unless you can water the area daily.

 View Grass Seed Blends